"Environmentally Friendly" Cleaners

 Other descriptions of ingredients may be meaningless e.g. ‘natural apple based fragrance’(fragrance cannot be made from apples) or ‘filtered spring water’ (all spring water is filtered).

 Common washing and cleaning products contain phosphates as a main component or polycarboxylate, which does not degrade at all.
 Phosphates cause excessive plant growth in the environment, choking up ponds, lakes and rivers.
 The natural balance in the sea is also disrupted through excessive algae growth, causing all the associated adverse consequences for the environment and local economies.

-Commonsense Organics provides products which use natural materials and offer comparable performance without the harmful impact on the environment.
+Commonsense provides products which use natural materials and offer comparable performance without the harmful impact on the environment.

 Protect the environment while you wash

 There are a number of simple steps that you can take to lessen the burden of laundry washing on the environment and also prolong the life of your washing machine.

 - Keep a hand’s breadth of free space above the washing in the drum.
 Washing with a half-full drum wastes energy and an overfull drum doesn’t wash your clothes.

 - Avoid excessive doses of washing powder or liquid.
 Adjust the dosage to the level of dirt.

 - Wash at the lowest recommended temperature.
 Your wash will then be clean, you will save on electricity costs and energy won’t be wasted.

 - Regardless of which washing powder or liquid you use it’s a good idea to clean your washing machine regularly.
 Rinsing it with household vinegar every 2-3 months will lessen scaling and extend the machine’s life.
 Use 200 ml vinegar and put the machine through a warm wash with no clothes in it.